 Many who supported the campaign for compulsory military service in Edwardian Britain saw it as a necessary measure against the threat of invasion and the shadow of German militarism.
 Others identified it as a valuable counter to ‘softness, indiscipline and unmanliness’ in young men of the period.
 Detractors, meanwhile, feared it could be used to overthrow the state.
 Tom Stearn describes the campaign, how it was received and what it achieved in the run up to the First World War.

-Mary wedded Francis, Dauphin of France on 24 April 1558.
+Mary, Queen of Scots married Francis, Dauphin of France on 24 April 1558.
 Tragedy wasn’t far behind.